rtmigo/commie/README.md

 |Returns only the text of a comment|Respects markup as well, making it possible to remove or replace the entire comment|
 |Depends on [python-magic](https://pypi.org/project/python-magic) that requires an optional installation of binaries|Pure Python.
 Easy to install with `pip`|

-As for now it's too different from `comment_parser`, so the changes will not be pushed there.